Judo-Documentation-Project/budotree/README.md

 The general approach will be to have (public) discussions on the relevant topic, in the form of an Issue.
-The overall quality of the database is an important goal, so the project lead will, if needed, determine the final outcome if there is no possibility of consensus.
+The overall quality of the database is an important goal, so if needed, the project lead will determine the final outcome in the case of no consensus.

 Having an extensive database is good, but it is not as important as having a quality database that clearly indicates the sources and how